Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 PREPARE GOAL EXAMPLE

-Maintain your daily vocal care habits for 80% of your week, check in with any medications or nutrition elements that may be impacting your voice and see your medical professional if you need help.
+Check in with any medications or nutrition elements that may be impacting your voice.

-What are some goals for singing?
+What are some singing technique goals?

-A goal for your voice might be to extend your range, to be able to control your vibrato or have vibrato, develop your vocal stamina and your vocal agility.
-However, it’s essential to focus on one thing at a time when you’re practicing.
+A goal for your voice might be to extend your range, to be able to control your vibrato or create vibrato, develop your vocal stamina and your vocal agility.

 My ongoing vocal goal currently is to stay consistent with my daily care habits.